supraja001/covidlessbestroute/README.md

 to be imported are tabula, pandas.
 The procedural steps to be followed are 1.Identify the target website: The Aim is to get the number of covid cases in each district of Telangana.
 Choose the official website for accurate information.
-2. Collect URL of the page which you want to extract data from: Store the URL in a defined variable.
-3. Daily update of covid cases: The number of cases change on a daily basis.
+2. Daily update of covid cases: The number of cases change on a daily basis.
 Automate the URL for cases update.
-4. Extract the required data: Using tabula and pandas extract the table containing columns District name, covid cases.
+3. Extract the required data.
-5. Save the data in a CSV file: Convert the table into a data frame, make changes to the columns names as per the requirement and then convert it into a CSV file.
+4. Save the data in a CSV file.
 II.Map Generation using folium
 Folium is a data visualization library in Python that was built to help people visualize geospatial data.
 With Folium, one can create a map of any location in the